-NOTE: The PC had recommended deleting this introductory section, but the City Council added back in.
+NOTE: The PC had recommended deleting this introductory section, but the City Council added back in, but moved to Introduction.

 The protection and support of existing farms and the preservation of prime agricultural lands and farms of local significance are important goals of the residents of Bainbridge Island.

 Agricultural lands provide open space, habitat, groundwater recharge, local food production with fewer transportation impacts and cultural value.
 Their protection can augment sustainability goals.